MicrosoftDocs/azure-devops-docs/docs/package/symbols/setting-up-github-sourcelinking.md

 ---
 title: Setting up GitHub Source Linking with Azure DevOps Services Build & Azure DevOps Services Symbol Server
-description: Using build to index and publish symbols from a Azure DevOps Services-hosted Git repository works out of the gate, but with a little bit of extra work you can make it work on GitHub-hosted repositories as well. ms.prod: devops ms.technology: devops-artifacts ms.assetid: 3cb56371-3ef2-4bd9-871b-ec6cfa93bedf
+description: Using build to index and publish symbols from an Azure DevOps Services-hosted Git repository works out of the gate, but with a little bit of extra work you can make it work on GitHub-hosted repositories as well. ms.prod: devops ms.technology: devops-artifacts ms.assetid: 3cb56371-3ef2-4bd9-871b-ec6cfa93bedf